radlfabs/flexcv/README.md

 ## Documentation

 Have a look at our [documentation](https://radlfabs.github.io/flexcv/).
 We currently add lots of additional guides and tutorials to help you get started with `flexcv`.
+If you are interested in writing a guide or tutorial, feel free to contact us.
+It would be great to have some community contributions here.

 ## Conclusion